gianlucaparadise/flutter_cast_framework/README.md

 * CC in Expanded Controls (iOS)
 * Expanded Controls cosmetics (ad in progress bar, full screen, progress bar handle)
-* Title in MiniController and ExpandedControls (blocked because of a [pigeon issue](https://github.com/flutter/flutter/issues/93464))
+* Title in MiniController and ExpandedControls (blocked because of a [pigeon issue](https://github.com/flutter/flutter/issues/93464), but solved with a workaround)
 * Handle queue
 * Handle progress seek
 * Understand if it is better to refactor using streams instead of listeners
 * Add tests
+* Various glitches and cosmetic fixes